yangshun/front-end-interview-handbook/contents/build-user-interfaces.md

 ### Front end best practices

 - Avoid writing global variables.
 Wrap your code within an IIFE and leave the global scope clean.
-- What if I need to have multiple instances of this components on the page?
-Did I use any global variables that will make it hard for me to do so?
-Will having my components on the same page affect each other?
+- What if you need to have multiple instances of this components on the page?
+Does your code enable me to do this?
+Did you use any global variables that will make it hard for you to do so?
+Will having multiple components on the same page affect each other?
 They should be independent!
-- Do I have a convenient API to instantiate independent components with configurable options?
+- Do you have a convenient API to instantiate independent components with configurable options?
 Old school jQuery UI components are a good examples of this.

 ### Performance and scalability

-Can my component scale (network request duration, performance, UI, UX, etc)?
+Can your component scale (network request duration, performance, UI, UX, etc)?

 - What if the network takes too long to return something?
-How do I test slow network speed?
+How do you test slow network speed?
 Hint: Chrome Devtools Network tab.
 - What if a string is too long?
 Hint: CSS `word-break` property.
-- What if a picture is too large?
+- What if an image is too large?
 - Can the component contain any amount of child items?
 Example: Support flexible amount of thumbnails in a photo gallery component.
-- Will the layout be messed up if I have too few or too many of these items?
-What if there are no items, what empty state do I show?
+- Will the layout be messed up if you have too few or too many of these items?
+What if there are no items, what empty state do you show?
-- How will performance be affected if I have too many elements on the page?
-How do I solve it?
+- How will performance be affected if you have too many elements on the page?
+How do you solve it?
 Hint: [Virtual list](https://medium.com/outsystems-engineering/virtualizing-the-virtual-dom-pushing-react-further-d76a16e5f209)
-- Did I hard code any values that will make it hard to extend to changing requirements in future?
-Did I design for extensibility?
+- Did you hard code any values that will make it hard to extend to changing requirements in future?
+Did you design for extensibility?

 ### Network requests

 - Does the component deal with race conditions in network/async requests?
 E.g. a new network request is fired before the response for the previous request is returned.
 - What if the request timeout or errored?
-How can I recover from it gracefully?
+How can you recover from it gracefully?
-- How can I improve the performance of the component?
-Can I make use of caching, lazy loading, prefetching/preloading?
+- How can you improve the performance of the component?
+Can you make use of caching, lazy loading, prefetching/preloading?
-- What if I need to load a lot of data/images?
-Can I lazily load them?
-Can I fetch the data in batches to reduce spamming the API endpoint?
+- What if you need to load a lot of data/images?
+Can you lazily load them?
+Can you fetch the data in batches to reduce spamming the API endpoint?

 ### User experience

 - Is my component mobile-friendly?
 Can my component fit on different screen widths?
-How do I make it mobile-friendly?
+How do you make it mobile-friendly?
 - Is my component easily i18n-able?
-How can I change the design to cater for i18n?
-Does my component support RTL languages?
+How can you change the design to cater for i18n?
+Does your component support RTL languages?
-- Are there any potential UX/accessibility (a11y) issues with my components?
+- Are there any potential UX/accessibility (a11y) issues with your components?
 - What are some common accessibility techniques and gotchas?
   - https://medium.com/@addyosmani/accessible-ui-components-for-the-web-39e727101a67
-- What tools can I use to check for accessibility?
+- What tools can you use to check for accessibility?
 - There's probably isn't much time for you to be an expert in a11y but knowledge of a11y is one of the differentiating factors between junior vs senior engineers.

 ### Security